State Marijuana Laws Map

 A number of states have also decriminalized the possession of small amounts of marijuana.
 Most recently, Delaware passed legislation that decriminalizes the private use of up to an ounce of marijuana, replacing penalties with a civil fine.

 Other states have passed medical marijuana laws allowing for limited use of cannabis.
 Some medical marijuana laws are broader than others, with types of medical conditions that allow for treatment varying from state to state.
 Others states (not shown on the map below) have passed laws allowing residents to possess cannabis oil if they suffer from certain medical illnesses.
-Most recently, Georgia Gov. Nathan Deal signed a law legalizing the possession of up to 20 ounces of cannabis oil.
+In April, Pennsylvania become the latest state to legalize medical marijuana.

 The map below show states legalizing marijuana use for medical and recreational purposes.